berezh/query-pack/README.md

 }
 ```

-After zipping into a string:
+After encoding into a string:

 ```text
 idN1YnameSUteamW1YcaptainSzak